-- For the Administration Hub component, click Administration Hub, and then General Administration.
-The General Component Settings for Administration Hub screen opens. - For the Maestro User Interface component, click Maestro User Interface, and then General Administration.
-The General Administration of Maestro User Interface screen opens. - For the Maestro Tracker component, click Maestro Tracker.
+- For the Administration Hub component, click the Global Component Setting icon, then Administration Hub, and finally General Administration.
+The General Component Settings for Administration Hub screen opens. - For the Maestro User Interface component, click the Global Component Setting icon, then Maestro User Interface, and finally General Administration.
+The General Administration of Maestro User Interface screen opens. - For the Maestro Tracker component, click the Global Component Setting icon, and then Maestro Tracker.
 The General Component Setting for Maestro Tracker screen open.